-If you are looking for a diverse kind of lifestyle then you won’t be disappointed with everything that Lisbon, the capital city, has to offer.
+If you are looking for a diverse kind of lifestyle, then you won’t be disappointed with everything Lisbon, the capital city, has to offer.
 You’ll be able to immerse yourself in culture and explore many different nationalities at the same time.
-Find a property located near the city centre or place yourself somewhere near the outskirts if you want the opportunity to escape the bright lights.
+Find a property near the city centre or place yourself near the outskirts if you want to escape the bright lights.

-However, this amazing city has no shortage of restaurants and bars if you are the type to enjoy socialising and eating out regularly.
+However, this fantastic city has no shortage of restaurants and bars if you are the type to enjoy socialising and eating out regularly.
 Furthermore, you’re never too far away from that beautiful coast either, giving you plenty of opportunities to explore the freedom of the great outdoors.
-You’ll find a thriving expat community too, which makes it possible to meet new people and build new friendships.
+You’ll also find a thriving expat community, which makes it possible to meet new people and build new friendships.

 The cost of living here is lower than in many other cities throughout Europe.
 It’s a compact city that’s lively, exciting and perfect for anyone who loves sampling culture.
-From townhouses to countryside villas, you’ll be able to move to Lisbon with ease, particularly if you opt to use a European removal service such as that offered by PSS.
+From townhouses to countryside villas, you can easily move to Lisbon, particularly if you opt to use a European removal service such as that offered by PSS.